Evidence & safety

 Why this article exists

-This safety note gives the careful version of the answer: "What to know about neck tension language before changing a face yoga routine" belongs in the blog because it explains the decision before the download.
-For "What to know about neck tension language before changing a face yoga routine", the reader may be in a beginner routine that needs one clear focus area, not another exercise list, and the job is to set a comfort boundary before trying a new movement.
-This article gives context for "What to know about neck tension language before changing a face yoga routine", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This safety note gives the careful version of the answer: "Routine change check: neck tension language" belongs in the blog because it explains the decision before the download.
+For "Routine change check: neck tension language", the reader may be in a beginner routine that needs one clear focus area, not another exercise list, and the job is to set a comfort boundary before trying a new movement.
+This article gives context for "Routine change check: neck tension language", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway